Acerbic/tictactoe/packages/gamesdb/README.md

 used to build a specialized Hasura container, only `./hasura` directory of this package is really used.
 No Node.js modules are installed.

+The container runs an instance of Hasura server (GraphQL API to DB).
+Upon startup (or restart) the container runs migrations from file definitions to update underlying database.

 ## As a cli command center

 If this package's Node.js dependencies are installed, you have access to [Hasura